jdhitsolutions/PSTypeExtensionTools/README.md

 ```
 Import-PSTypeExtension -Path C:\work\int32-types.json
 ```
+## Create ps1xml files
+The export command makes it easy to construct a ps1xml file.
+All you need to do is provide the type name and the extensions you want to export, and it will create a properly formatted ps1xml file that you can import  into a session with `Update-TypeData` or distribute with a module.
+No more clunky XML copying, pasting and hoping for the best.

+## I want to try
 You can find a number of type extension exports in the [Samples](./samples) folder.

 ## PSTypeExtensionTools Cmdlets